-You will be required to submit an application online at www.arts.gov.au.
-Applications for 2018-19 will open in early February 2018.
-The closing date for applications is published on GrantConnect and is advertised on the Department's website.
+You will be required to submit an application online through the Smartygrants system.
+Applications for 2021-2022 must be submitted by close of business on 26 March 2021.
+The closing date for application is advertised on the Department's website.
 Applications must be clear and succinct.